 The Trouble with Trust

-Breaches of the corporate perimeter are inevitable, and blacklist-centric security tools can only detect a fraction of the threats faced by today’s organizations.
-This is precisely why John Kindervag stated that trust is a vulnerability.
+Breaches of the corporate perimeter are inevitable, and blacklist-centric security tools can only detect a fraction of the threats today’s organizations face, which is precisely why John Kindervag stated that trust is a vulnerability.

 Principles for Zero Trust Success